ArjanCodes/examples/mac_software_dev/OUTLINE.md

 ### 5. Configurability

 You have a limited number of possible chip configurations.
 If you like customizing your machine, you're not going to be happy with a Mac.
 There's no way to upgrade things like RAM or harddrive later on.
 What you buy is what you get.
-Well, unless you buy the uber-uber expensive Mac Pro.
+Well, unless you buy the uber-uber expensive Mac Pro which is totally overkill for most software developers.
+And at the time of publishing this video, that still runs on Intel and is actually beaten in some tasks by the newer, and much cheaper Apple silicon Macs.

 You have to make sure that when you buy the machine, it's future-proof so you don't have to replace it within a few years.
 And then you pay Apple's prices for RAM and SSD storage.